Stecklert1/stecklert1.github.io/README.md

 Every word in the input text is broken up into segments of words that are called tokens; those tokens are then given specific IDs and fed forward to be embedded into actual vectors.
 Let's expand to an example that gives the full process of tokenization:
 <img width="1400" height="450" alt="image" src="https://github.com/user-attachments/assets/f7a87d6b-bfde-45c2-b22f-b1e1704f726a" />

 It is from this point that all embeddings of the tokenized text will be fed forward to the DistilBERT transformer model.
 DistilBERT is a 'distilled' version of the BERT model.
-The original BERT model is
+The original BERT model contains 12 layers and around 110 million parameters.
+It is trained to use two unsupervised prediction tasks: Mask Language Model (MLM) and Next Sentence Prediction (NSP).
+MLM is used to predict masked words in a sentence, while NSP is used to predict if two sentences follow each other.
+It is with this that BERT achieves maximum performance while doing various NLP tasks.

+In contrast, DistilBERT contains only 6 layers and around 60 million parameters.
+Rather than using unsupervised training, it uses distilled knowledge from the BERT model.
+The larger BERT model is used to supervise the training of the DistilBERT.
+The distilBERT model learns to mimic the BERT model's behavior and probabilities, retaining most of its performance while being significantly smaller.

  The transformer will then pass the data through a pre-classifier dense layer with a dropout.
 Finally, the data will go through the classifier and will output